Suro-One/Hyena-Hierarchy/readme.md

 ### Example

 You can run the example code in `main()` to train the model on a randomly generated text and generate random text given a seed string.
-Note: The training code works, however the inference code needs work.
-Help would be appreciated.

 ## Hyena Model code overview